-Kenneth Boroson Architects was retained by the owner of a historic property in Norwalk, Connecticut, to consult on the restoration of a Manor House and the design of a new residential building at the rear of the site.
-The Manor House, constructed in the 1870s, was in need of full restoration due to deferred maintenance by the previous owner.
+Kenneth Boroson Architects was retained by the owner of the historic Morgan-Lockwood House in Norwalk to consult on the restoration of the Manor House and the design of a new residential building at the rear of the site.
+The property is within the Norwalk Green Historic District.

 Type: